 Last-minute travel plans?
 These five cheap and accessible beach resort near Manila won’t disappoint.

 The popular beaches of Luzon are always packed every summer, and for good reason.
-The famous surf spots and Snapchat-worthy resorts have a lot of growing communities from the city because people have considered them as their second home.
+The famous surf spots and Instagrammable resorts have a lot of growing communities from the city because people have considered them as their second home.

 If you’re feeling more adventurous this year, know that there are still a lot of pristine places to see and discover.
 Head out to these unspoiled, lesser known beaches and get some well-deserved rest and recreation, all under P3,000 when you go in a group of five or more.

 Jomalig Island is one of Luzon’s best-kept secrets.
 Its golden sand, blue water, and friendly locals are one of the reasons this place is starting to gain popularity.
 Located in Salibungot, Sitio Burawan, it offers a serene spot for people who want to escape the busy city.
 It’s situated very closely to the exclusive island resort, Balesin, but Jomalig Island offers a much cheaper and more accessible alternative.

 How to get there: Take a bus bound for Infanta, Quezon, and get off at Real, Quezon.
 The Raymond Bus Terminal is located in Legarda, Manila, and the fare will set you back about P205.
 Upon reaching Real, take a tricycle to Jomalig port.
 There you will take a six-hour boat ride to Jomalig island that costs P200 per person.